 Under certain circumstances, you may not be able to declare your capital gains with the Taxfix app.

-This applies, among other things, to capital gains that were earned via a foreign bank or broker.
-You cannot declare this capital income with Taxfix due to its complexity.
+This applies, among other things, to certain types of capital gains that were earned via a foreign bank.
+You cannot declare this non-German capital income with Taxfix due to its complexity.
 Please note, however, that such capital gains must always be declared in the tax return.
 You must therefore declare them elsewhere.

 Our app asks you about the nature of your capital gains and determines whether we can support your tax case.
 If this is not the case, you will be informed directly.

-ETFs, on the other hand, are supported by the Taxfix app.
-These are not complex financial instruments, but income from shares, which you can easily enter in our app.
+Income from ETFs gained through a German financial institution, on the other hand, is supported by the Taxfix app.
+This is income from shares, which you can easily enter in our app.

 How do I declare capital gains in the Taxfix app?